 5. I Can’t Orgasm.
 What’s Wrong with Me?

 Nothing.
-The truth is that 10% of women never have an orgasm, which is perfectly normal (albeit frustrating), and an even larger percentage of women don’t experience a climax until later in life (think: late twenties, early thirties).
+The truth is that 10% of ciswomen never have an orgasm, which is perfectly normal (albeit frustrating), and an even larger percentage of them don’t experience a climax until later in life (think: late twenties, early thirties).

 If the answers above don’t give you a better idea of how your body works, then my suggestion would be to spend some time alone, getting to know yourself.

-According to research, women are much more likely to experience an orgasm by themselves than with a partner, and a lot of factors can contribute to this.
+According to research, women (and I use “women” here because it is unclear if this is a biological, psychological, or sociological issue) are much more likely to experience an orgasm by themselves than with a partner, and a lot of factors can contribute to this.

 There is, of course, the physical issue of being able to understand your speed, pressure, and depth preferences better.

 But there’s a mental issue, too.
 Without worry of possibly disappointing your partner, some anxiety is taken away.